 This wasn’t the first time Howley had been implicated in the use of unnecessary force.

 In 2005, he, another trooper and two other officers allegedly assaulted a member of a wedding party in Arlington, who claimed he was beat with flashlights and stunned with a Taser while in handcuffs.
-The man suffered a concussion, broken bones in his face and five broken teeth.

 Though none of the officers were charged in that case, the state settled with the victim for $135,000.
 Instead of being punished for his actions, Howley was promoted twice before the incident in Wilmington.